function61/lambda-alertmanager/docs/usecase_cloudwatch-alerting.md

 Observations:

 - Items are sent to the queue pretty constantly.
-- Visible messages (= messages that are not yet consumed by a worker) ARE NOT close to zero.
+- Visible messages ARE NOT close to zero.

 Creating a CloudWatch alarm to detect unhealthy queue